hachimB/Web_static/README.md

-# Static Web projects with html and css
+# Static Web with html and css